 What is Sterling Silver?

 Yes, sterling silver is real silver — but with an important difference.
-Pure silver (or fine silver) is 99.9% silver, but it’s too soft to make durable jewellery and other items from.
-To strengthen it, silver is alloyed with 7.5% copper, creating what we know as sterling silver.
+Pure silver (or fine silver) is 99.9% silver, but it’s too soft to make into durable jewellery and other items.
+To strengthen it, fine silver is alloyed with 7.5% copper, creating what we know as sterling silver.

-This pure silver and copper alloy makes sterling silver perfect for jewellery making, as it retains silver’s beauty while being far more durable for everyday wear.
+This fine silver and copper alloy makes sterling silver perfect for jewellery making, as it retains silver’s beauty while being far more durable for everyday wear.

 Is Sterling Silver Real?
 Understanding 925 Silver